 Learning Analytics and Artificial Intelligence, MSEd

-The Learning Analytics Online Master’s Degree will empower you to leverage data analytics and artificial intelligence (AI) to drive high-quality decisions within the educational context, and develop adaptive learning systems that leverage analytics and AI to improve student outcomes.
+The Learning Analytics and Artificial Intelligence and Online Master’s Degree will empower you to leverage data analytics and artificial intelligence (AI) to drive high-quality decisions within the educational context, and develop adaptive learning systems that leverage analytics and AI to improve student outcomes.
 The program prepares data scientists to develop advanced skills in measurement, analysis, and predictive modeling, leveraging state-of-the-art methodologies such as machine learning, generative AI, and deep learning, while avoiding algorithmic bias.
 Students will also develop skills in real-time data analysis and visualization, personalized learning recommendation generation, and data management, equipping them to develop and enhance data-driven educational environments.

 This fully online program prepares graduates to work as data scientists and AI practitioners in research and development in areas such as at-risk prediction, and AI-based adaptive learning systems such as intelligent tutoring systems and educational recommender systems.
 You will emerge understanding when and why to use different methods for a range of applications in order to make a real-world impact.
 The program teaches you both the latest AI techniques, learning analytics algorithms and tools as well as how to engineer data streams to turn raw data into features that are interpretable to humans and LLMs.
 Your use of contemporary methods will be grounded in the rich history of educational thought, with an understanding of how this grounding can support efforts to address challenges such as algorithmic bias to improve educational outcomes at scale.